t-sommer/fmi-cloud-tutorial/README.md

 `Option 2:` run the Jupyter Notebook locally

-- clone this repository
-- change into the directory
+- change into the directory where you downloaded or cloned this repository and run
-- run

 ```
 jupyter Heater.ipynb